SaraBee/SaraBee.github.io/_posts/2020-09-13-is-this-mahler.md

 I'm happy with where this project is at; the text is clear and legible from anywhere in my living room, and my Saturday morning listening experience has been greatly improved.
 Eventually, it'll get custom wooden housing, which will be its own post, I'm sure!
+Feel free to dig around in [the project's repo on GitHub](https://github.com/SaraBee/nowplaying) to get an even better idea of how this all works.